OpenMendel/MendelPlots.jl/README.md

 | [![][docs-dev-img]][docs-dev-url] [![][docs-stable-img]][docs-stable-url] | [![][travis-img]][travis-url] [![][codecov-img]][codecov-url] | [![][slack-img]][slack-url] [![][gitter-img]][gitter-url] |

 **MendelPlots** is a plotting and data visualization system written in [Julia](http://julialang.org/).
-It uses [Gadfly](https://github.com/GiovineItalia/Gadfly.jl) as the backend, which is influenced by Grammar of Graphics Style programming and HAdley Wickham's [ggplot2](http://ggplot2.org/)
+It uses [Gadfly](https://github.com/GiovineItalia/Gadfly.jl) as the backend, which is influenced by Grammar of Graphics Style programming and Hadley Wickham's [ggplot2](http://ggplot2.org/)

 ## Citation